-3. Changes in direction and lateral connections are clearly indicated at the point where the change in direction or connection occurs, with an arrow indicating the path of the facility.
+Changes in direction and lateral connections

+Clearly indicated at the point where the change in direction or connection occurs, with an arrow indicating the path of the facility.
 A radius is indicated with marks describing the arc.
 When providing offset markings (paint or stakes), show the direction of the facility and distance to the facility from the markings.